 OEC is committed to equipping the next generation of co-op members to turn knowledge into action, lead with confidence and be dedicated community servants.
 To that end, we offer an extensive suite of educational and leadership programs.
-We are currently scheduling classroom visits for 2020.
 Request additional details and schedule below.

 A hands-on electricity education curriculum tailored to satisfy state education requirements at each level.
 We have experiments on magnetism,conductivity and insulation, circuits, generator motors, and more.
 This program can be interdisciplinary and works great in conjunction with math, history, and business classes.
 Current curriculum is designed for K-5th grade.
 You can request a Get Charged!
 Kit for your classroom below.
 Please allow a three week lead on all requests.